MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 7. Advanced configuration

 The configuration steps above already get you a prettier and more usable site in my opinion than the barebones one which the _Docsify_ `init` command or their _Quickstart_ guide gives you.
-This section covers advanced steps - you may skip these and jump straight to the [Github Pages](#setup-github-pages-site) section.
+This section covers advanced steps - you may skip these and jump straight to the [GitHub Pages](#setup-github-pages-site) section.

 #### App configuration